 So, when my daughter found my lava lamp stashed in it's box and begged me to show her, I decided it was the perfect time to do the Alka Seltzer lava lamp experiment I'd been meaning to try for ages.
 I took it one step further and together we created some lava lamp sensory bottles that she can use over and over again.

 You can create a lava lamp in any clear jar or bottle, I've even seen them done in big wine glasses.
 If you want to make a sensory bottle that can be used again, I recommend using a plastic bottle with a screw top lid so you can save the mixture to reuse.
-For ours we used plastic candy jars from Kmart, but they would also work well in plastic Voss water bottles that we've used for other sensory bottles, or you could even use an empty softdrink bottle.
+For ours we used plastic candy jars from Kmart, but they would also work well in plastic Voss water bottles, empty plastic drink bottles or clear sensory bottles you can buy in bulk online.

 HOW TO MAKE AN ALKA-SELTZER LAVA LAMP SENSORY BOTTLE